Paying Your Account

 Low-interest loans exist for families and students who would like to use financing as a way of paying their balance.
-For parents, Southwestern offers the Federal Direct PLUS loan.
-For students, there are a variety of alternative loans available through private lenders.
-Before you decide this is the option for you, it is a good idea to use an online loan calculator to determine the additional costs involved.
+For parents and graduate students, Southwestern offers the Federal Direct PLUS loan.
+For students, there are a variety of private loans available through private lenders.
+Before you decide this is the option for you, it is a good idea to make sure you are borrowing smart.

 Application of Financial Aid to Your Account